surister/conecta/README.md

 | [License]

-Conecta is a library designed to load data from SQL databases into arrow with maximum speed and memory efficiency by leveraging zero-copy and true concurrency in Python.
+Conecta is a library designed to load data from SQL databases into [Arrow] with maximum speed and memory efficiency by leveraging zero-copy and true concurrency in Python.